JNLWH/RepData_PeerAssessment2/storm.md

-# Nature Events and Their Impact to Our Society
+# Nature Events and Their Impact on Our Society
 by Jiani
 21 Dec, 2017